pdf-raku/PDF-Content-raku/README.md

 This is a Perl 6 module for basic PDF content creation and editing, including text, images, fonts and general graphics.

-It includes `PDF::Content::PDF` a minimal class for creating or editing PDF documents, including:
+It includes `PDF::Lite`; a minimal class for creating or editing PDF documents, including:
 - Basic Text (core fonts only)
 - Simple forms and images (GIF, JPEG & PNG)
 - Low-level graphics and content operators
 - Content reuse (Pages and form objects)
 ```
 use v6;
-use PDF::Content::PDF;
+use PDF::Lite;

-my $pdf = PDF::Content::PDF.new;
+my $pdf = PDF::Lite.new;
 my $page = $pdf.add-page;
 $page.MediaBox = [0, 0, 595, 842];
 my $font = $page.core-font( :family<Helvetica>, :weight<bold>, :style<italic> );